SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 By default, MongoDB logs are stored in a log file.

-1. Configure logging verbosity in MongoDB : MongoDB logs have six levels of verbosity.
+1. Configure logging verbosity in MongoDB.<br/>MongoDB logs have six levels of verbosity.
 All logging settings are located in [MongoDB.conf](https://docs.mongodb.com/manual/reference/method/db.setLogLevel/).
 To select a level, set loglevel to one of:
    - 0 is the MongoDB's default log verbosity level, to include [Informational](https://docs.mongodb.com/manual/reference/log-messages/#std-label-log-severity-levels) messages.
    - 1 to 5 increases the verbosity level to include[ Debug](https://docs.mongodb.com/manual/reference/log-messages/#std-label-log-severity-levels) messages.
-2. You need to set the [profiling_level](https://www.mongodb.com/docs/manual/reference/method/db.setProfilingLevel/) to a value of 1.
-But by default it is set to 0.
+2. You need to set the [profiling_level](https://www.mongodb.com/docs/manual/reference/method/db.setProfilingLevel/) to a value of 1. <br/>But by default it is set to 0.
 You can also configure the value of [slowms](https://www.mongodb.com/docs/manual/reference/method/db.setProfilingLevel/#std-label-set-profiling-level-options-slowms) to a value greater than or equal to 100.
 Thus can be done using the below command in mongosh:
 `db.setProfilingLevel(1,100)`
-3. Configure MongoDB to log to a Local file: Configuring MongoDB logs to go to log files.
-By default, MongoDB logs are stored in `/var/log/mongodb/mongodb.log`.
-The default directory for log files is listed in the MongoDB.conf file.
+3. Configure MongoDB to log to a local file. <br/>By default, MongoDB logs are stored in `/var/log/mongodb/mongodb.log`.
+The default directory for log files is listed in the `MongoDB.conf` file.
 To configure the log output destination to a log file, use one of the following settings, either in the [configuration file](https://docs.mongodb.com/manual/reference/configuration-options/) or command-line:
    - Configuration file: The [systemLog.destination](https://docs.mongodb.com/manual/reference/configuration-options/#mongodb-setting-systemLog.destination) option for file.
    - Command-line:
        - The [--logpath](https://docs.mongodb.com/manual/reference/program/mongod/#std-option-mongod.--logpath) option for [mongod](https://docs.mongodb.com/manual/reference/program/mongod/#mongodb-binary-bin.mongod) for file.
        - The [--logpath](https://docs.mongodb.com/manual/reference/program/mongos/#std-option-mongos.--logpath) option for [mongos](https://docs.mongodb.com/manual/reference/program/mongos/#mongodb-binary-bin.mongos) for file.

 import LogsCollectionPrereqisites from '../../../reuse/apps/logs-collection-prereqisites.md';